NoobCoderGrowing/JFST/README.md

 A Java implementation of Finite State Transducer

 ## Introduction to FST
-FST(Finite state transducer) is a data structure that facilitate string match and producing an output.
+FST(Finite state transducer) is a data structure that facilitates string match and produces an output.
 It functions as a Map and allows reverse and wild card search, and uses much less memory to store entries than a common Map because of the sharing of prefix and suffix.

 For theoretical and implementation details, please refer to this blog https://burntsushi.net/transducers/.